How to Easily List WordPress Custom Post Types in a Searchable Table

 Case study: How Nova Group list custom post types with Posts Table Pro

-This site uses a WP custom post type to display the company’s case studies and organize those studies into a searchable table.
+This site uses a WP custom post type to display the company’s case studies and organize those studies into a searchable table or search form.
 That helps site visitors find the projects that are most relevant to them.

-Keep reading to learn how to list custom post types on your own WordPress site in a CPT table.
+Keep reading to learn how to list custom content types on your own WordPress website in a CPT table.
 (Hint: It’s really easy!)

 How to easily list WordPress custom post types in a searchable table (in 3 steps)